Aller au contenu principal

 Social Studies

-• Identify and categorize various sources of power and authority
+• identify and categorize sources of power and authority

 • explain that people have basic needs that must be met